 Equation 9.15 shows how the error of a radiological quantity depends on the individual cross section errors.
-This formula is correct in cases where there are no fission reactions on actinides, but requires modification if actinides are included in the input materials.
+This formula is

 In the derivation above it has been assumed that all errors are completely uncorrelated; however this assumption is no longer valid if fission is included.
 A particular fission product that is also a dominant nuclide can be produced by pathways that either include a fission reaction or do not.
 In the latter case the formalism derived above is correct, but if the pathway includes fission then it must be extended.
 If fission occurs then this can involve one of several actinide nuclides.
 This occurs because the input actinide is transmuted, by say, capture reactions and many fissionable actinides are therefore present.
 All pathways from a particular actinide to the dominant nuclide contain the same fission cross section and thus errors in these pathways are completely correlated.
 This means that the errors are added linearly rather than by the sum of squares procedure.